 Prison gerrymandering gives extra political power to legislators who have prisons in their districts.
 We put numbers on the problem and sparked a movement to protect our democratic process from the overgrown prison system.

 Can you help us continue the fight?
-All gifts made this year will be automatically matched by other donors.
+Any gift you make will be matched by other donors and will go twice as far.
 Thank you.

 On the campaign trail: Lima, Ohio

 While President Obama is hoping for a victory in Ohio on Tuesday, Lima residents have already won a democratic victory of their own over the problem of prison-based gerrymandering.
 Nov 2, 2012

 Campaign stops bring candidates through cities and counties that struggle with prison-based gerrymandering in many different ways.
 State legislation sends a clear signal to local governments to end the pernicious practice.
 Sep 13, 2012

 The Daily News recently published a letter to the editor by Peter Wagner explaining that the law ending prison-based gerrymandering in New York is about democratic fairness rather than petty partisanship.
 Jan 27, 2012